5 Tricks To Declutter Your Nursery

 2. Trick out your closet

 Use every inch of space already available in your nursery by maximizing your closet’s storage.
 Little outfits are short, so double your closet space easily using a double-hang closet rod on one side.
 Then use a portion of your closet to create flexible shelving by adding a sweater bag.
-Both can be found at The Container Store.

 3. Containerize everything